rexray/gocsi/README.md

 ### Provider
-The `provider` package leverages GoCSI to construct an SP from the CSI services defined in `services` package.
+The `provider` package leverages GoCSI to construct an SP from the CSI services defined in `service` package.
 The file `provider.go` may be modified to:

 * Supply default values for the SP's environment variable configuration properties